Before running Bison to produce a parser, we need to decide how to arrange

 removing the `.y' from the original file name.
 The file output by

-Bison contains the source code for yyparse
+Bison contains the source code for yyparse.
+The additional

-functions in the input file (yylex
+functions in the input file (yylex, yyerror and main)

 are copied verbatim to the output.